asmyasikova83/Frequency_Following_Response_Astim/README.md

 ## Preprocessing and visualization of FFR

-creates PDF with a picture of stimuli, its spectra, grand average of FFR after filtering and without filtering and FFR spectra,respectively.
-Puts PDF in the pics catalogue which is created in the data directory.
+Script command_line_ffr.py creates PDF with a plot of the stimulus, its spectra, grand average of FFR and FFR spectra, respectively.
+Additionally, the correlation coefficient R of stimulus waveform and FFR waveform over averages is shown.
+Relative power of FFR spectral peaks over averages is also visualized.
+Data (bfd/fif) and associated stimuli (wav) are selected interactively.

 Example call: